How to print with multiple colors with a single extruder

-When you run your print it will pause and home X and Y at the end of the first process.
+When you run your print it will pause and move the extruder to a safe location at the end of the first process.
 Once this happens, you can unload the current spool of filament and load the filament you want to change to.

 Then, click the resume print button in OctoPrint and it will continue the print with the new filament.